Wednesday, November 22, 2023

 They lay still, hoping the noises would go away.
 But then suddenly, there was a loud thud as some creature struck their door.
 “I smell humans inside,” it yelled.
 The creature pounded on the door several more times.

 The door stood.
-The door was made of strong wood.
+It was made of strong wood.
 Behind the wood were several steel beams that reinforced the wood.
+The beams ran across the door frame horizontally.
+They were about an inch wide, and they were separated from each other by about one foot.
 And behind the door were two large boulders that they pushed into place every night before bed.
 The door would hold, at least for a while.
 And then…

 They were all looking at each other.
 Finn put his finger to his lips to motion everyone to stay quiet.
 Then, as quietly as possible, Finn climbed out of bed.
 The others followed his example.